LoveDaisy/ice_halo_sim/cpp/README.md

 Then the executable binary will be at `build/bin`.
 And you can start by `./bin/IceHaloSim <path-to-your-config-file>`.
 The file [`cpp/config.json`](./config.json) is an example configuration file.

+## Visualization

+After building and running, you will get several `.bin` files that contain results of ray tracing, as well as several lines printed on the screen that describe crystal shapes.
+I have prepared pieces of Matlab codes for visualization those results.

+`matlab/src/read_binary_result.m` reads the `.bin` files and plot the ray points.

+`matlab/src/plot_crystal_main.m` plots the shape of crystals.
+You can copy data from program output on screen.
+The lines start with `V:` indicate vertex data, and those start with `F:` indicate face data.

 ## Configuration file

 This file containing all configurations.
 It uses JSON format.
 It must contain `sun`, `ray_number`,